 We have just entered a new decade and a new dawn in sustainability.
 The reality is, mining gemstones is bad for the planet, and buying second-hand, pre-loved, recycled – whatever you prefer to call them – stones is not.
 Just like choosing recycled clothes over new, buying a recycled diamond or coloured stone have a net zero carbon footprint.
 The planet is not suffering in any way whatsoever from your purchase, which, given the recent news that we may already have hit a climate change tipping point, should make choosing to wear an engagement ring that has been pre-worn the ultimate fashion statement.

 It’s time to start a Jewellery Revolution.
 Will you stand with us?
 Our world of vintage engagement rings is beautiful on many different levels.
-Soon we will be adding The Vintage Ring Company manifesto to our home page, which will outline exactly what we stand for, and what we believe in.
-Please join us in pledging to recycle more, generate less waste and be kinder to our planet in 2020.
+Soon, we will be adding The Vintage Ring Company manifesto to our home page, which will outline exactly what we stand for, and what we believe in.
+Please join us in pledging to recycle more, generate less waste and be kinder to our planet.